jeromekelleher/ercs/docs/source/index.rst

 rates: see `Event Classes`_ for details.

-After we have completed setting up the parameters of the simulation we can then run the simulation by calling the :meth:`ercs.Simulator.run` method.
+After we have completed setting up the parameters of the simulation we can then run the simulation by calling the :meth:`ercs.Simulator.run` method for a given random seed.
+This returns the simulated history of the sample.

 **************************
 Oriented trees and forests
 **************************

-The most part of ``ercs`` to understand is the way in which we encode genealogies.
+The most part of :mod:`ercs` to understand is the way in which we encode genealogies.
 Running the example above, we get

 >>> first_example(3)